-We recommend using the BA 60 rechargeable battery instead of the i We recommend using the DA of roomageduce entry in B 60 battery compartment.
+We recommend using the BA 60 rechargeable battery instead of the B 60 battery compartment.
 You can find more information about this subject under "Rechargeable batteries and battery compartments".

 Before using the battery compartment, you must insert the batteries as shown in the figure.